pew/cloudflare-workers-esbuild-template/README.md

-# 👷 `worker-template` Hello World with esbuild
+# 👷 TypeSCript Hello World with esbuild

 A template for kick starting a Cloudflare worker project with esbuild.

-`src/index.mjs` is the content of the Workers script.
+`src/index.ts` is the content of the Workers script.

 ## Wrangler